cloudqubes/ootc-documentation/source/adminguide/networking/virtual_private_cloud_config.rst

 Load Balancing Across Tiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CloudStack supports sharing workload across different tiers within your VPC.
+OOTC supports sharing workload across different tiers within your VPC.
 Assume that multiple tiers are set up in your environment, such as Web tier and Application tier.
 Traffic to each tier is balanced on the VPC virtual router on the public side, as explained in `"Adding Load Balancing Rules on a VPC" <#adding-load-balancing-rules-on-a-vpc>`_.
-If you want the traffic coming from the Web tier to the Application tier to be balanced, use the internal load balancing feature offered by CloudStack.
+If you want the traffic coming from the Web tier to the Application tier to be balanced, use the internal load balancing feature offered by OOTC.

 How Does Internal LB Work in VPC?